Updated: May 24th, 2021

 - All components produce excellent sound; no need to upgrade anything unless you prefer different heads

-- Beautiful appearance, well-suited to gigs
+- Beautiful appearance, well suited to gigs

 - Sturdy, good-quality hardware